 3) Your Enhanced Brand Content Requires Approval By Amazon

-Most content is rejected or approved within 7 days, and processed within 2 days.
+Most content is approved or rejected within 7 days, and processed within 2 days.
 You are allowed 20 submissions at once.
 News of any rejected content will come with the required revisions outlined.
-If one of your EBC submissions is rejected, expect the follow-up process to take at least an additional 7 days.
+If one of your EBC submissions is rejected, expect the follow-up process to take at an additional 24-48 hours.

 4) Templates Make EBC as Easy as ABC